ndeviant/may-starter-example/README.md

 - `media`: Use `media` to specify path's for media files.
 Reffers to the `dist/media` folder by default, so you shouldn't write a full path.
 Ex: `{{ "post1.jpg" | media }}`.
 - `page`: Just set the name of html page, without extension, to create a link to it.
 Ex: `href="{{ "blog" | page }}"`.

-You may simply not use these filters, but I would recommend it to you.
-Also, these filters were taken from OctoberCMS, so this will increase the speed of your development for it.
-But they are also useful for any other backend, because these paths are always dynamic, and you can simply search the filters for the files and change them according to your needs.
+You may simply not use these filters, but I would recommend you to.
+Also, these filters were "mocked" from OctoberCMS, so this will increase the speed of your development for it.
+But they are also useful for any other backend, because these paths are always dynamic, and you can simply search for those filters through files and change them according to your needs.

 ## Contacts